Published: 08 Dec 2017

 "We welcome the Scottish Government’s commitment to reviewing the duties over the course of the next year and we hope that our Measuring Up? work will be helpful in contributing to this.

-"Our review has identified areas of weakness – most notably in regard to the setting of measureable equality outcomes, and the collection and use of employee data – which have led to direct interventions or testing new ways of approaching persistent problems.
+"Our review has identified areas of weakness – most notably in regard to the setting of measurable equality outcomes, and the collection and use of employee data – which have led to direct interventions or testing new ways of approaching persistent problems.

 "We have also commissioned additional research to provide a deeper assessment of public body’s performance in terms of the quality of their work to date.
 We aim to publish this in Spring 2018.